 TGbe editor: Please revise the first paragraph in clause 35.3.24.3 (Broadcast TWT operation) as follows.

 A TWT scheduling AP affiliated with an AP MLD, while announcing a broadcast TWT schedule in the AP’s BSS, may indicate whether the schedule is an aligned schedule.
-An aligned schedule is a broadcast TWT schedule that is available across multiple links such that the target wake times of the schedules on the multiple links are aligned. (#18254) Other TWT parameters of the aligned schedules on those multiple links remain the same as each other.
+An aligned schedule is a broadcast TWT schedule that is available across multiple links such that the target wake times of the schedules on the multiple links are aligned.
+The Broadcast TWT IDs of the aligned schedules can be the same or different. (#18254) Other TWT parameters of the aligned schedules on those multiple links remain the same as each other.